ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 ============================================

 - A TI-Nspire CAS or non-CAS
-- OS v1.7, v2.0.1, v2.1.0 or v3.0.1 installed on it. v2.0.0 is not supported,
+- OS v3.1.0 installed on it
-  you should update your OS.
-- Any linking program such as TI-Nspire Computer Link Software
+- Any linking program such as TI-Nspire Student Software

 How do I install it?
 ====================

+Create a directory called 'ndless' on the calculator.
+Send the file 'ndless_resources.tns' from the calcbin/ directory of Ndless to this new directory.

-First locate the file 'ndless_installer_os-<version>.tns' in the calcbin/ directory of Ndless where <version> matches the OS version currently installed on the calculator.
+Then locate the file 'ndless_installer-<version>.tnc|tno' in the calcbin/ directory of Ndless where <version> matches the OS version currently installed on the calculator.

-Send this file along with the file 'ndless_resources.tns' to any directory of the calculator.
-Make sure that the name of the target directory doesn't contain any special characters such as '.'.
-The two documents must be in the same directory.

-Unplug the calculator from the computer (trust us, it is important).

-Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds.
-Now:

- - The calculator may display a popup about the success of the installation.
+Send this file as an OS upgrade to the calculator.
+The calculator wuill display a popup about the success of the installation.
+The linking software will display an error message.
+You may have to close and reopen it to use it again.

 That's it!
 The installation is not permanent: you need to reinstall Ndless after each reboot.

- - The calculator may display a frozen clock and possibly 1, 2 or 3 vertical bars of random pixels on the screen.
-You are out of luck, the installation failed.
-The TI-Nspire may reboot by itself after a few seconds.
- If not, force a reboot by unplugging the USB cable if plugged in, then removing and putting back a battery.
-Retry the installation again.
- If you can't install Ndless after multiple attempts, jump to the section 'Installation problem report' below.

 How do I install it on nspire_emu/Ncubate?
 ==========================================

-Use the "connect" command of the emulator, then send 'ndless_installer.tns' and 'ndless_resources.tns' from the calcbin/ directory to any directory of the emulated calculator.

-Open 'ndless_installer' from the Documents screen of the calculator and wait a few seconds for the installation.

-If the installation makes the calculator hang or reboot, retry the installation on a OS image that has just been created.
+Create a folder named 'ndless'.
+Set the target to 'ndless' (menu Link->Set target folder...).
+Send  'ndless_resources.tns' as a document, and 'ndless_installer-.tnc|tno' as an OS.

-How do I upgrade from v1.7/v2.0?
+How do I upgrade from v2.0?
 ================================

-First follow the uninstallation steps below, then the installation steps above.
+Upgrade your OS version and install Ndless.

 How do I run an executable?
 ===========================